saugkim/TUNI_2022Fall_cloud/Exercise6.md

   error:
 ```

-2.you cannot connet from .....
+2. You cannot connect from Ubuntu host to Minetest container because netplan does not support macvlan interface.
+This is confusing, but you can connect to Minetest container from the desktop PC and other virtual instances in same the LAN.

-3.Move into Ubuntu 20.04 and install Minetest server ...
+3. Move into Ubuntu 20.04 container and install Minetest server.
+Minetest is an open source version of Minecraft.
+Read installation instructions from the link.
+Note the following refinements.

 ```
 lxc shell Minetest